ReggieVW/cvat-utils/README.md

 ## COCO JSON
-The annotation json file is in the format of MSCOCO dataset and is a collection of “info”, “images”, “annotations”, “categories”.
+The annotation json file is in the format of MSCOCO dataset and is a collection of “info”, “annotations”, “categories”.
 There is one annotation file for one video which contains the annotations from the frames in the video.

 ```bash
 {